-The WS word-size selection bits (DCICON2<3:0>) determine the number of bits in each DCI data word.
+The DCI Data Word Size bits, WS<3:0> (DCICON2<3:0>), determine the number of bits in each DCI data word.
 This is the length of each time slot in the frame.
-Any data length from four to 16 bits can be selected.
+Any data length from 4 to 16 bits can be selected.
 Word size greater than 16 bits can be processed by enabling multiple time slots.
-For details, refer to 20.5.3 "Data Packing for Long Data Word Support".
+For additional information, refer to 20.5.3 "Data Packing for Long Data Word Support".

-Note: The WS control bits are used only in the multi-channel and I2S modes.
+Note: The WS control bits are used only in the Multi-Channel and I2S modes.
 These bits have no effect in AC-Link mode since the data slot sizes are fixed by the protocol.

-20.4.7 Frame Synchronization Generator (FSG)
+20.4.7 Frame Synchronization Generator

-The frame sync generator (FSG) is a 4-bit counter that sets the frame length in data words.
-The period for the FSG is set by writing the Frame Sync Generator (COFSG) control bits (DCICON2<8:5>).
-Equation 20-2 provides the FSG period (in serial clock cycles).
+The Frame Synchronization Generator (FSG) is a 4-bit counter that sets the frame length in data words.
+The period for the FSG is set by writing the Frame Synchronization Generator control bits, COFSG<3:0> (DCICON2<8:5>).
+Equation 20-2 provides the FSG period (in serial clock cycles) determined by the formula.

-Equation 20-2: Frame Length, In CSCK Cycles
+Equation 20-2: Frame Length In CSCK Cycles

-Frame Length = $(WS < 3:0 > +1) \bullet (COFSG < 3:0 > +1)$
+FrameLength = $$(WS<3:0>+1) \cdot (COFSG<3:0>+1)$$